Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-To-HDRP.md

 2. Create a new **Global Volume** GameObject (menu: **GameObject > Volume > Global Volume**) and name it "**Post-processes**".
 You can find all the post processes in the **Post-processing** sub-menu when you select **Add Override** in the Volume Inspector.
 3. Add a **Tonemapping** override to the Volume (**Add Override > Post-processing > Tonemapping**) then enable **Mode** and set it to **ACES**.
 4. Add a **Bloom** override to the Volume (**Add Override > Post-processing > Bloom**) then enable **Intensity** and set it to **0.2**.
-    Note that the result of the bloom is not the same as the one in the Post Processing package.
+    Note that the result of the bloom isn't the same as the one in the Post Processing package.
 This is because HDRP's bloom effect is physically accurate, and mimics the quality of a camera lens.
 5. Add a **Motion Blur** override to the Volume (**Add Override > Post-processing > Motion Blur**) then enable **Intensity** and set it to **0.1**.

 6. Add a **Vignette** override to the Volume (**Add Override > Post-processing > Vignette**) then set the following property values.